Looking for ideas of what to do in Savannah Georgia? Here are some incredible recommendations for a 4 day trip to Savannah.

 After brunch, we walked along River Street to check out the shops and view of the Savannah River.
 One of the best parts of Savannah is its walkability.
 We made an unplanned visit to Myrtle & Rose Rooftop Garden.
 They have heavenly cocktails and an unbeatable view of the Savannah River and Plant Riverside District.

-Southern High Tea
+Southern Afternoon Tea

 Evening in the Historic District